 Administrator Academy #3011

 This Administrators Academy is targeted to district superintendents and district level administrators.
-It also presents useful information for school principals.
+It also presents useful information for school principals and assistant principals.

 (1) understand the legal, equity, and policy implications with respect to meeting the needs of high-ability learners;